ShadowNode/shadownode.github.io/themes/hugo-theme-relearn/README.md

 ## Motivation

-The theme initially was a fork of the great [Learn theme](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adepting to latest Hugo features.
+The theme is a fork of the great [Learn theme](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adepting to latest Hugo features.
 As far as possible this theme tries to be a drop-in replacement for the Learn theme.

 ## Main features

+- Usable offline, no external dependencies
 - Automatic Search
-- Multilingual mode
+- Print whole chapters or even the complete site
+- Multilingual mode for English, Arabic, Simplified Chinese, Traditional Chinesse, Dutch, French, German, Hindi, Indonesian, Japanese, Korean, Portuguese, Russian, Spanish, Turkish, Vietnamese
 - Unlimited menu levels
 - Automatic next/prev buttons to navigate through menu entries
 - Image resizing, shadow…
 - Attachments files
 - List child pages
 - Mermaid diagram (flowchart, sequence, gantt)
+- Swagger UI for OpenAPI Specifications
-- Customizable look and feel and theme variants
+- Customizable look and feel
+- Predefined (light, dark) and customizable color variants
 - Buttons
 - Tip/Note/Info/Warning boxes
 - Expand
 - Tabs
 - File inclusion
 ## Installation

-Visit the [installation instructions](https://relearn.netlify.app/basics/installation) to learn how to setup the theme in your Hugo installation.
+Visit the [installation instructions](https://mcshelby.github.io/hugo-theme-relearn/basics/installation) to learn how to setup the theme in your Hugo installation.

 ## Usage

-Visit the [documentation](https://relearn.netlify.app/) to learn about all available features and how to use them.
+Visit the [documentation](https://mcshelby.github.io/hugo-theme-relearn/) to learn about all available features and how to use them.

 ## Changelog

-See the [changelog](https://relearn.netlify.app/basics/history) for a complete list of releases.
+See the [changelog](https://mcshelby.github.io/hugo-theme-relearn/basics/history) for a complete list of releases.

 ## Contribution

-You are most welcome to contribute to the source code but please visit the [contribution guidelines](https://github.com/McShelby/hugo-theme-relearn/blob/main/.github/CONTRIBUTING.md) first.
+You are most welcome to contribute to the source code but please visit the [contribution guidelines](https://github.com/McShelby/hugo-theme-relearn/blob/main/.github/contributing.md) first.

 ## License